SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson_Redbee_EPG.md

 The following setting must be configured:

 - **Stagis IMI FTP Address**: The IP address or URL of the directory on the server where the Stagis IMI XML files are stored.
 For example: <ftp://11.12.13.14/path/to/stagis/imi/files>.
 - **Stagis IMI Backup Address**: A second location where the Stagis files can be found.
-The driver will automatically switch to this server when it is unable to access the main server.
+The connector will automatically switch to this server when it is unable to access the main server.
 - **Stagis Status**: The connection status with the Stagis server.
-If the driver is using the backup server, the status will be **Backup**.
+If the connector is using the backup server, the status will be **Backup**.
 - **Stagis IMI Forward Limit** and **Stagis IMI Backward Limit**: Only programs that have a start and end time within this time window will be updated with the Stagis IMI.

 The **Stagis Status** indicates if there are connection issues with the server.
-Note that the driver does not keep the connection alive, so a healthy connection will often switch between *Ok* and *Connecting*.
+Note that the connector does not keep the connection alive, so a healthy connection will often switch between *Ok* and *Connecting*.
 When the main server is not available, the backup server will be used.
 In this case, the Stagis status will display **Backup**.

 The **Error Message** provides more information in case something went wrong while connecting to server.